 In the 10 perfections of Buddhism, two are focused on Love and compassion.
-Meta says that you should love and be kind to everyone, even if you hate them.
+Metta says that you should love and be kind to everyone, even if you hate them.
 In Buddhism there is no hate, just misunderstanding.

 Secondly Dana focuses on giving.
 This intimates that the other person’s needs are more important than yours.
 So you must always give what you have.

 What are the differences between Nuns and Monks?

 The first obvious difference is the colour in the robes.
 In Myanmar Nuns wear pink robes and Monks wear orange robes.
 There are also rules which differ, for example Nuns are not allowed to sleep under a tree (dates back along time ago where it was dangerous for nuns to sleep alone out in the wilderness).